HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/index.md

 1. HCL Digital Experience (DX) version 236 or higher is installed and running in a container-based deployment.
 2. IQ is installed and configured in your DX environment.
 For detailed instructions on the installation process, refer to [Installing IQ](installation/index.md).
 3. Network connectivity is open for WebSocket communication between the browser and the IQ backend service.
-4. Virtual Resource permission to access IQ.
+4. Virtual Resource permission to access IQ. <!--instead of adding an image, can we link to deployment/manage/security/people/authorization/controlling_access/sec_rpp.md instead and specify that it's for IQ? not sure if this is accurate-->

 ![IQ Virtual Resource Permission](../../assets/HCL_IQ_Virtual_Resource.png "HCL DX Virtual Resource Permission for IQ")